-- The safety thermostat is automatically resettable. - The safety thermostat has a maximum temperature variation rate of 2°C/min. - The safety thermostat tripping point should be selected in line with the overheating limit. - There is a minimum distance of 2 m between the safety thermostat and the motorized 3-way valve delivered with the domestic hot water tank.
+- The safety thermostat is automatically resettable. - The safety thermostat has a maximum temperature variation rate of 2°C/min. - The safety thermostat tripping point should be selected in line with the overheating limit. - There is a minimum distance of 2 m between the safety thermostat and the 3-way valve.